BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-`AggregateConfigurator` is initialized with two other configurators - one for each cell type, and forwards calls to them to satisfy the protocol.
-It's an example of Composite design patter.
-You can read more about it here, or check some practical use cases in **[link to article]**.
+`AggregateConfigurator` is initialized with two single-cell configurators, and forwards protocol methods to the correct ones, based on the type of a cell.

-And now let's put things together in a parent view controller.
-We are using the same `setupTable()` method as before:
+Taking the previous example, the `setupTable()` method is changed as follows:

 {% highlight swift linenos %}